serge-rgb/acid-rt/README.md

 * Git for Windows (with Git Shell)
 * CMake
 * Visual Studio 2013
+* OpenCL runtime.
+On NVIDIA, this means installing the latest CUDA Toolkit.

 Place the latest (0.4.4) OculusSDK folder inside the project's root directory.